TimBoleslawsky/data-science-vault/Notes/Retrieval-Augmented Generation (RAG).md

 1. **Retrieval**: A retrieval module fetches relevant information or documents from an external database or knowledge base based on a query or context.
 2. **Generation**: A generative language model uses the retrieved information to produce a coherent and contextually appropriate response.

 This approach leads to the main feature of RAG: **Dynamic Knowledge Integration**.
 Instead of relying solely on pre-trained knowledge, RAG retrieves real-time, external information to enhance accuracy and relevance.
-Here is an example of how to implement RAG: [[RAG for Obsidian]].
+Here is an example of how to implement RAG: [RAG for Obsidian](RAG%20for%20Obsidian.md).
 ## **How Does RAG Work?**
 To make RAG work, we need two things:
 - **A retrieval method**